 The University of Saint Mary of the Lake/Mundelein Seminary is the major seminary and graduate school of theology for the Archdiocese of Chicago.
-The students here will go on to serve as priests of the Archdiocese of Chicago and for about 30 other dioceses in the United States and abroad.
+The students here will go on to serve as priests of the Archdiocese of Chicago and for nearly 30 other dioceses across the country.

 THE EARLY YEARS

 Founded by the first bishop of Chicago, Bishop William J. Quarter, D.D., the University of Saint Mary of the Lake was granted a charter in 1844 by the State of Illinois, with power “to confer…such academical or honorary degrees as are usually conferred by similar institutions.”
 Chicago welcomed it as the first institution of higher learning in the city, and it flourished until 1866, when financial difficulties forced it to suspend operations.
 One of its four schools, the Divinity School, which would become Mundelein Seminary, continued to operate for another year until 1867.